-- 1. Exam remediation, if any, is at the discretion of the Course Master. - 2.
+- Exam remediation, if any, is at the discretion of the Course Master, unless it potentially affect other courses (e.g. Integrated Pharmacotherapeutics I, II & III, Pharmacy Practice Skills Labs, etc.).
+In such cases, the Curriculum Stewards should convene a meeting of all involved course masters to discuss an equitable solution. - 2.
 The remediation policy will be clearly communicated on the first day of class and in the course syllabus (both distributed in class and posted on Canvas). - 3.
 The exam remediation policy stated in the syllabus will be in force through the end of the course.